How to Buy Ripple (XRP) – A Beginner’s Guide

 Platforms like eToro allow you to invest in XRP indirectly however you don’t have access to your coins and you can’t send coins from eToro to other people.
 The only thing that can be done with the platform is to buy and sell Ripple for fiat currency (i.e. Dollars, Euros, etc.).

 To put it simply, eToro is a good option only if you want to speculate on the price.
-At the time of writing, this method is only valid if you live outside of the US.

 IMPORTANT!
 If you use eToro you don’t actually need a Ripple wallet as they don’t supply you the actual coins.
 Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 Keep in mind that your capital is at risk.